Sarayu98/MEAN-batch-1/README.txt

-This is my first git assignment from capgemini.
+This is my first git assignment from capgemini.i love mango.